 With hurt on her face, she turned away.
 She was learning and she knew not to look again.

 My legs were gone, but imagine how it would feel that she could not look at the man she had been made to look at?
-And I was not hurt by pain but by thoughts, because my own work was not only wasted but evil.
+And my own work was not only wasted but evil.